Coffee Culture

 Excerpts from Rainier Valley Food Stories Cookbook

 Coffee is believed to originate in Ethiopia.
-One story goes that Kaldi the goatherd noticed that his flock was especially frisky after eating berries from a certain plant.
-He tried them himself, and experienced the first human caffeine high.
-Soon Galla warriors learned to grind up the berries, mix them with animal fat, and roll the mixture into balls that could be carried into battle in lieu of food.
+The story goes that a goatherd noticed that his animals were especially frisky after eating berries from a certain plant.
+He tried them himself, and experienced the first human caffeine high in history.
+Soon tribal warriors figured out how to grind up the beans, mix them with butter, and form the mixture into balls that could be carried into battle in lieu of food.
 What a strategic advantage!

-From the Middle East, coffee spread to Europe, where coffeehouses were again places for political discussion.
-Today coffee has spread all over the world, and is now an integral part of many cultures.
-The Rainier Valley’s diverse community offers a fascinating array of coffee traditions.
+From cowboy coffee made in the campfire, to stay-at-home mothers’ coffee klatches around the kitchen table, to students’ late night coffee binges, to truck drivers’ 32 oz. travel mugs of gas station brew, coffee has spread all over the world and is now an integral part of many cultures.
+Rainier Valley’s diverse community offers a fascinating array of coffee traditions.

 Vietnamese Coffee